Andrew MacKinlay: Personal life

 MacKinlay lives in Malden Rushett, Surrey with his wife.
-He is a keen researcher on World War I history, travelling and discovering Ireland, and is an honorary patron of Tilbury Football Club.
+He is a keen researcher on World War I history, travelling, and is an honorary patron of Tilbury Football Club.
 He and his wife Ruth (née Segar); have three children.
 While an MP, he employed his wife as his personal assistant.
-He is a member of the editorial board of Total Politics, a political magazine, of which his daughter, Sarah, was editor until August 2009.
+He was once a member of the editorial board of Total Politics, a political magazine, of which his daughter, Sarah, was editor until August 2009.

 He was given the Freedom of Gibraltar in 2010.